 The Bill contemplates a sandbox for "innovation in artificial intelligence, machine-learning or any other emerging technology in public interest."
 A Data Sandbox is a non-operational environment where the analyst can model and manipulate data inside the data management system.
-Data sandboxes have been envisioned as a secure area where only a copy of the company's or participant companies' data is located.11 In essence, it refers to the scalable and creation platform which can be used to explore an enterprise's information sets.
+Data sandboxes have been envisioned as a secure area where only a copy of the company's or participant companies' data is located.
+In essence, it refers to the scalable and creation platform which can be used to explore an enterprise's information sets.
 On the other hand, regulatory sandboxes are controlled environments where firms can introduce innovations to a limited customer base within a relaxed regulatory framework, after which they may be allowed entry into the larger market after meeting certain conditions.
 This purportedly encourages innovation through the lowering of entry barriers by protecting newer entrants from unnecessary and burdensome regulation.
 Regulatory sandboxes can be interpreted as a form of responsive regulation by governments that seek to encourage innovation - they allow selected companies to experiment with solutions within an environment that is relatively free of most of the cumbersome regulations that they would ordinarily be subject to, while still subject to some appropriate safeguards and regulatory requirements.
 Sandboxes are regulatory tools which may be used to permit companies to innovate in the absence of heavy regulatory burdens.
 However, these ordinarily refer to burdens related to high barriers to entry (such as capital requirements for financial and banking companies), or regulatory costs.
-In this Bill, however, the relaxing of data protection provisions for data fiduciaries could lead to restrictions of the privacy of individuals.
-Limitations to fundamental rights on grounds of 'fostering innovation' is not a constitutional tenable position, and contradicts the primary objectives of a data protection law.
-As the government continues to explore frameworks for innovation, it will be important that it coordinates with sectoral regulators to ensure harmonization.
-For example, The RBI has established a sandbox for banking sector12 and TRAI has explored setting up a sandbox for the Telecom sector.13
+In this Bill, however, the relaxing of data protection provisions for data fiduciaries would lead to restrictions of the privacy of individuals.
+Limitations to a fundamental rights on grounds of 'fostering innovation' is not a constitutional tenable position, and contradict the primary objectives of a data protection law.

-11 "A Data Sandbox for Your Company", Terrific Data, last accessed on January 31, 2019, http://terrificdata.com/2016/12/02/3221/.
+&lt;sup>11 "A Data Sandbox for Your Company", Terrific Data, last accessed on January 31, 2019, http://terrificdata.com/2016/12/02/3221/.